hadmacker/asd_notes/IDENTITY.md

 # Autism and Identity

 * [ASAN: Identity-First Language](https://autisticadvocacy.org/about-asan/identity-first-language/)
+* It is important to recognize that individuals diagnosed with autism spectrum disorder are **not broken, damaged, faulty, sick, diseased, defective, less, or cursed.**

 > If autism is seen as something that must be hated, autistic young people will obediently grow up hating themselves.
 > Autisticnotweird.com, ["Hating autism" and the damage it does](https://autisticnotweird.com/hating-autism/)